hashicorp/consul/plugin/health/README.md

 Any plugin that implements the Healther interface will be used to report health.

+## Metrics

+If monitoring is enabled (via the *prometheus* directive) then the following metric is exported:

+* `coredns_health_request_duration_seconds{}` - duration to process a /health query.
+As this should be a local operation it should be fast.
+A (large) increases in this duration indicates the CoreDNS process is having trouble keeping up.

 ## Examples

 Run another health endpoint on http://localhost:8091.